February 6-10, 2019 Annual Cabin Trip: (109 Photos)

 96.

-95. Sooley's mom even sent up a cake to celebrate her little boy's big 40th birthday later this week!
+95. Sooley's mom even sent up a cake to celebrate her little 'byes 40th birthday later this week!

 94.

-93. The new tire studs in project Foreman are working absolutely amazing, better than I ever thought they would.
-Grip is outstanding particularly on the power line trails which are off camber and consist of steep climbs and are now all covered in glare ice.
+93. The new tire studs in Project Foreman are working absolutely amazing, better than I ever imagined they would.
+Grip is outstanding particularly on the power line trails which are off camber and consist of steep climbs which are now all covered in glare ice.

-92. AJ also took advantage of the water soaked pond and burned another few litres of gas in the old Vmax.
+92. AJ also took advantage of the water soaked pond and burned another few litres of gas in the ol' Vmax.
+Even after all these years since Bill sold the machine, it still sounds absolutely amazing.
+There is nothing quite like those old Yamaha 700 triples!

 91.